 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>AcknowledgedDataCollectionPolicy</key> <string>RequiredAndOptionalData</string> <key>ChannelName</key> <string>Beta</string> <key>DisableInsiderCheckbox</key> <false/> <key>EnableCheckForUpdatesButton</key> <true/> <key>ExtendedLogging</key> <false/> <key>HowToCheck</key> <string>AutomaticDownload</string> <key>SendAllTelemetryEnabled</key> <true/> <key>StartDaemonOnAppLaunch</key> <true/> <key>UpdateCheckFrequency</key> <integer>720</integer> </dict> </plist>

 There are three ways to handle Microsoft 365 apps for macOS deployment with Intune.
 There are no right and wrong solutions here, each is applicable in certain circumstances.

-Most environments should start with the Intune CDN method of deployment combined with a custom plist for the Microsoft AutoUpdate agent as described in this post.
-This method provides the best mixture of complexity, flexibility and is the easiest to support for most scenarios.
+Most environments should start with the Intune CDN method of deployment combined with a custom plist for the Microsoft AutoUpdate agent, as described in this post.
+This method provides the best mixture of complexity and flexibility and is the easiest to support for most scenarios.